MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: \<**label ID**> or **None**

 ## Label an Office document by using an existing custom property

-This configuration option is currently in preview and is subject to change.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.